vinodseervi/master-data-manager/README.md

 # master-data-manager

-### Learning Spring with Production Ready Code best Practices
+### Learning Spring with Production Ready Code and best Practices